 You can get this error if you are using MS Excel without having administrative rights.

-Solution: Open File Using Run as Administrator
+Solution: Open the File Using Run as Administrator

 To solve this issue, please follow the steps carefully.